Uwajimaya plans revamp of its flagship Seattle store to showcase its vast variety

 “And our customers are super-interested in stuff they don’t know much about,” Rillo said.
 “So even though most of our products are Japanese, more of our customers aren’t.”

-But the store still stocks many of the products customers have come to expect — tamari and soy sauces sold by the jugs, eight types of poke, and daikons are just a few of the popular products Uwajimaya sells.
+But the store still stocks many of the products customers have come to expect — tamari and soy sauces sold by the jug, eight types of poke, and daikon are just a few of the popular products Uwajimaya sells.
 But with an evolving customer base, Moriguchi said that can pose a problem.

 She picked up a bumpy green karela, an Indian bitter melon, and said, “I’m just saying, I don’t even know what you do with it.”